Summer College Readiness Program

 Workshops will cover topics like:

-- Island in town - Getting involved locally (volunteering)
+• Island in Town – Getting involved locally (Saturday volunteer experience)

 Details about the Summer College Readiness Program

-- Taking notes from lectures including note review and revision.
+• Taking and revising notes from lectures and discussions

 This is a list of the colleges/universities that the Summer College Readiness students were accepted to: